-All staff will make recommendations for VCE studies, as well as Year 10 Mathematics, Year 10 Advanced English, Year 10 Sports Leadership, Year 10 Advanced PE and Year 10 LOTE.
+All staff will make recommendations for VCE studies, as well as Year 10 Mathematics, Year 10 Science, Year 10 Advanced English, Year 10 Sports Leadership, Year 10 Advanced PE and Year 10 Languages (Italian or Japanese).
 You will need to seek advice from your classroom teachers or the Key Learning Area Leader (KLA leader), who will advise you about the best studies for you to undertake.